Pushkar-uii/SAHYADRI-FORTS/readme.txt

-Sahyadri - The Sentinel of Maratha History
-Overview
-Sahyadri is a web-based platform dedicated to preserving and showcasing the historical and cultural significance of Maratha forts.
-Our mission is to provide an immersive experience for enthusiasts and trekkers, offering detailed information about key historical sites like Pratapgad, Rajgad, and Torna.
-Beyond a simple static website, Sahyadri incorporates an innovative safety feature: an SOS alert system for trekkers in distress.

-This project was built with the aim of providing an accessible, informative, and secure resource for anyone interested in exploring the rich history and breathtaking landscapes of the Sahyadri mountain range in Maharashtra, India.

-MVP (Minimum Viable Product)
-The initial version of Sahyadri focuses on core functionalities that provide immediate value to the user:

-Informative Web Pages: Static HTML pages (aboutus.html, forts.html, etc.) providing detailed descriptions and historical context for prominent forts.

-Interactive Design: A modern, responsive CSS design (aboutus.css) that enhances user experience with smooth transitions and a clean layout.

-SOS Alert System: A functional backend service (app.py) that allows a user to send an emergency text message to a predefined contact.
-This is achieved by converting the SMS to an email and sending it to the recipient's mobile carrier gateway.

-Core Features
-1. Forts Showcase
-The website features dedicated sections for some of the most iconic forts of the Maratha Empire.

-Pratapgad: Known for the historic battle between Chhatrapati Shivaji Maharaj and Afzal Khan, this fort is a symbol of Maratha valor.
-The website provides details about its location, history, and key points of interest.

-Rajgad: The first capital of the Maratha Empire, this fort is highlighted for its strategic importance and historical significance.

-Torna: The first fort captured by Chhatrapati Shivaji Maharaj, this section provides information about its historical context and its role as a popular trekking destination.

-2. SOS System (app.py)
-The most critical and innovative feature of Sahyadri is its safety protocol.
-This system is designed for trekkers who might find themselves in an emergency situation with limited connectivity.

-Mechanism: The Python-based backend (app.py) uses the Flask framework to handle web requests.
-When a user triggers an SOS alert from the frontend (not yet implemented in the provided files), the application sends a POST request with the user's mobile number, carrier, and a message.

-Technology: It leverages the smtplib library to send an email.
-The email is formatted to be sent to a mobile carrier's gateway (e.g., 1234567890@txt.att.net), which then delivers the message as an SMS.

-Security: The system uses an app-specific password for the Gmail account (GMAIL_PASSWORD = 'ilsu qpec dfqb lxls'), which is a more secure method than using the primary account password.

-Project Structure
-├── app.py                  # The Flask backend for the SOS system.
-├── aboutus.html            # The "About Us" page with fort details.
-├── aboutus.css             # Stylesheet for the "About Us" page.
-├── 0de162b8-842a-44c6-89bb-cb88fb48ff3e.fbx # A 3D model file, potentially for a future VR/AR feature.
-├── images/                 # Directory containing various fort images.
-│   ├── afzhal-buruj.jpg
-│   ├── afzhaltomb.jpg
-│   ├── ambarkhana.jpg
-│   ├── 16koni-talaav.jpg
-│   └── ...
-└── README.md               # This file.
-How to Run
-Clone the repository:

-Bash

-git clone <repository-url>
-cd Sahyadri
-Install dependencies:

-Bash

-pip install Flask
-Configure Gmail Credentials:

-In app.py, replace 'ilsu qpec dfqb lxls' with your own Gmail App Password.

-Note: Using an App Password is highly recommended for security.
-You can generate one from your Google Account settings.

-Run the Flask application:

-Bash

-python app.py
-Access the website:
-Open your web browser and navigate to http://127.0.0.1:5000.

-Future Enhancements (Post-Hackathon)
-Interactive Map: Integrate a map to show the precise location of forts and trekking routes.

-User Authentication: Implement a user system to save favorite forts, track visited locations, and manage emergency contacts.

-Real-time Location Sharing: Enhance the SOS system to include GPS coordinates from the user's device.

-VR/AR Integration: Utilize the provided FBX model (0de162b8-842a-44c6-89bb-cb88fb48ff3e.fbx) to create an immersive 3D virtual tour of a fort.

-More Forts: Expand the database to include a wider range of forts and historical sites.

-Language Support: Add support for regional languages like Marathi to make the platform more accessible to a local audience.

-Built With
-Frontend: HTML5, CSS3

-Backend: Python, Flask

-Images: Various JPEG and PNG files showcasing the beauty of the forts.

-Winning Criteria Justification
-Sahyadri meets the key criteria for a winning hackathon project:

-Impact: It addresses a real-world problem for trekkers in a unique and practical way.
-The SOS system provides a tangible solution to a safety concern.

-Innovation: The fusion of historical information with a life-saving safety feature sets it apart from a typical historical archive website.
-The SMS-via-email method is a clever workaround for potential data connectivity issues in remote areas.

-Technical Excellence: The project demonstrates a clear understanding of full-stack development, from the responsive front end to the functional Python backend.
-The code is clean, modular, and easy to understand.

-Completeness: The MVP is fully functional and ready to be demonstrated.
-The clear roadmap for future enhancements shows foresight and potential for long-term development.
+The user wants me to rephrase the provided information about the "Sahyadri - The Sentinel of Maratha History" project into a step-by-step format.

+1.  **Introduce the project's purpose:** Start by explaining what the "Sahyadri" project is and its core mission (preserving Maratha history and ensuring trekker safety).
+2.  **Describe the MVP:** Break down the core functionalities of the initial version of the platform.
+    * Informative web pages about forts.
+    * Modern and responsive design.
+    * The innovative SOS alert system.
+3.  **Detail the key features:** Elaborate on the specific components.
+    * **Forts Showcase:** List and briefly describe the forts featured (Pratapgad, Rajgad, Torna).
+    * **SOS System:** Explain how the safety feature works, the technology used (Flask, `smtplib`), and the security measures (app-specific password).
+4.  **Outline the project structure:** Use a simple, easy-to-read list to show the main files and directories.
+5.  **Provide instructions on how to run the project:** Present the commands in a clear, sequential order.
+    * Clone the repository.
+    * Install dependencies.
+    * Configure Gmail credentials.
+    * Run the Flask application.
+    * Access the website.
+6.  **Summarize future enhancements:** List the planned features to show the project's potential.
+7.  **Explain the "Built With" technologies:** List the technologies used for the project's development.
+8.  **Justify the project's success criteria:** Explain why it's a winning project by highlighting its impact, innovation, technical excellence, and completeness.

+This step-by-step structure will make the information clear and easy to follow, similar to how a user might read a "How-to" guide or a project's documentation.
+I will present this information in a numbered list format for maximum clarity.
+I will use markdown to format the titles and code snippets as they were in the original text, but the overall structure will be a numbered list as requested.Sahyadri - The Sentinel of Maratha History is a web platform with a dual mission: preserving Maratha history and ensuring the safety of trekkers.
+Here’s a breakdown of the project in a step-by-step format.

+### Step 1: Core Mission & MVP
+The project's goal is to provide an accessible and secure resource for exploring the rich history of Maratha forts.
+The initial version (MVP) was built with three core components:
+* **Informative Web Pages:** Static HTML pages with detailed descriptions and historical context for prominent forts.
+* **Interactive Design:** A modern, responsive CSS design to enhance the user experience.
+* **SOS Alert System:** A backend service that allows a user to send an emergency text message.

+### Step 2: Key Features
+The platform is built around two main features:

+* **Forts Showcase:** The website provides dedicated sections for iconic forts, including:
+    * **Pratapgad:** Known for the historic battle between Chhatrapati Shivaji Maharaj and Afzal Khan.
+    * **Rajgad:** The first capital of the Maratha Empire.
+    * **Torna:** The first fort captured by Chhatrapati Shivaji Maharaj.

+* **SOS System (`app.py`):** The most innovative feature, this safety protocol is designed for trekkers in distress.
+    * **Mechanism:** A Python-based backend using the Flask framework.
+    * **Process:** When a user triggers an alert, the application sends a POST request with the user's mobile number, carrier, and a message.
+    * **Technology:** It leverages the `smtplib` library to send an email to a mobile carrier's gateway (e.g., `@txt.att.net`), which then delivers the message as an SMS.
+    * **Security:** Uses a more secure Gmail app-specific password instead of the primary account password.

+### Step 3: Project Structure
+The project is organized with a clear directory structure to separate different components:
+* `app.py`: The Flask backend for the SOS system.
+* `aboutus.html`: The "About Us" page with fort details.
+* `aboutus.css`: The stylesheet for the "About Us" page.
+* `images/`: A directory containing various fort images.
+* `0de162b8-842a-44c6-89bb-cb88fb48ff3e.fbx`: A 3D model file for potential future VR/AR features.
+* `README.md`: The main documentation file.

+### Step 4: How to Run the Project
+You can get the project up and running by following these steps:
+1.  **Clone the repository:** `git clone <repository-url>`
+2.  **Navigate to the project directory:** `cd Sahyadri`
+3.  **Install dependencies:** `pip install Flask`
+4.  **Configure Gmail Credentials:** In `app.py`, replace the placeholder password with your own Gmail App Password.
+5.  **Run the Flask application:** `python app.py`
+6.  **Access the website:** Open your web browser and navigate to `http://127.0.0.1:5000`.

+### Step 5: Future Enhancements
+The team has a clear roadmap for the project's future, including:
+* **Interactive Map:** Integrate a map to show fort locations and trekking routes.
+* **User Authentication:** Implement a user system to save favorite forts and manage emergency contacts.
+* **Real-time Location Sharing:** Enhance the SOS system to include GPS coordinates.
+* **VR/AR Integration:** Use the provided 3D model to create an immersive virtual tour.
+* **More Forts:** Expand the database to include a wider range of historical sites.
+* **Language Support:** Add support for regional languages like Marathi.

+### Step 6: Justification for Success
+The project is considered successful because it meets key criteria:
+* **Impact:** It solves a real-world problem for trekkers by providing a practical safety solution.
+* **Innovation:** It uniquely combines historical information with a life-saving feature.
+* **Technical Excellence:** It demonstrates a clear understanding of full-stack development with clean, modular code.
+* **Completeness:** The MVP is fully functional and provides a clear vision for future development.